 Teaching experience is a crucial aspect of graduate student training and is generally required of PhD students during their time in the program.
+A minimum of 2 quarters TA-ing over the PhD are required, preferably spanning different courses.

 Effort is made to exempt first year students, students in the final stages of dissertation writing, and students with externally funded fellowships, but at times members of these groups are needed to fully staff departmental teaching assistantship (TA) positions.
 Graduate students lead discussion or lab sections, grade homework and exams, and occasionally present class lectures.
 Our students have found teaching experience to be a valuable asset, and potential employers, especially in academia, commonly inquire about the quality of teaching performed by job applicants.